Tool-to-Tool Software Bill of Materials Exchange

 Like a bill of materials for physical items, the SBOM is a comprehensive inventory of the software raw materials, subassemblies, parts and components, needed to create a software product.
 Typically, an SBOM is hierarchical in nature and multi-level.

-The current timetable calls for a draft UML-based specification by early November 2019.
-Subsequent evolution and refinement of the metamodel and specification are anticipated through early February 2020 and a completed specification for March of 2020.
+The current timetable now calls for a draft UML-based specification by late fall 2020.
+Subsequent evolution and refinement of the metamodel and specification are anticipated through early winter 2020 and a completed specification for submission to the OMG at their March 2021 meeting covering the core bill of materials fields, integrity implementation approaches, and a defects profile.

 - Bob Martin (MITRE)